 Faced with an avalanche of listings with no photos or bad photos, the founders themselves started pounding the pavement to take HD photos of new spaces.
 They even used this as an incentive to attract new listings - every one came with a free set of professional-quality photographs of their space.

-We live in an an age that’s saturated in options to find great photography.
-You can buy a generic photo of a smiling doctor for a few bucks on shutterstock.
-Hell, you can probably find it for free on Unsplash or Flickr creative commons, so why would anyone ever pay to have custom images created?
+We live in an age saturated with options for finding great photography.
+You can buy a generic photo of a smiling doctor for a few bucks on Shutterstock.
+Hell, you can probably find it for free on Unsplash or Flickr Creative Commons, so why would anyone ever pay to have custom images created?

 Because they work better, that's why.
 In this fascinating test run on a debt relief company performed by digital marketing consultancy MECLABS, they showed conclusively that digital banners with custom images of real people on their team brought in more business:

-It makes sense of course - aren’t we all experts at spotting those fakey generic photos that abounded on early websites by now?
-Custom images give an impression of honesty and transparency.
+It makes sense, of course — aren't we all experts at spotting those fakey generic photos that abounded on early websites by now?
+Custom images convey a sense of honesty and transparency.
 Stock photos are fine in a pinch, but real photos of real products and people will win every time.

 Nasty Gal was one of the great success stories of the eCommerce movement in the first decade of this century, and great photography played a big part in that.